mehutonkka/Drink-review-application/README.md

 New changes:(these changes do not yet appear on the fly.io website)
-- Formatted the code to be more pleasent and so that too long rows do not exist
-- Added average scores to the drink details page
-- Added average scores of drinks to the browse drinks page
+- On the give review page users old review and score is shown in the fields so that editing them is easier.
+If user has not already reviewed the beverage it will show as blank and 1 as a selected score.